AngusGMorrison/supagram-backend/README.md

 * Cloudinary integration for photo storage and processing
 * Custom error handling
 * Example RSpec tests for models and controllers
+* Custom serializers ensure that only essential data is returned with each response